astratto/kitchen-inspector/README.md

 * `Used` - The final version used based on the requirement constraint
 * `Latest Chef` - The latest version available on the Chef server
 * `Latest Gitlab` - The latest version available on the Gitlab server
-* `Requirement Status` - The status of the cookbook: up-to-date (a green tick mark), warning-req (a yellow esclamation point) or out-of-date (a red x mark)
+* `Requirement Status` - The status of the cookbook:
+    * up-to-date (a green tick mark): the right version is picked
+    * warning-req (a yellow esclamation point): a newer version could be used
+    * error (a red x mark): no versions could be found
-* `Chef Server Status` - The status of the chef server: up-to-date (a green tick mark), warning-req (a yellow esclamation point) or out-of-date (a red x mark)
+* `Chef Server Status` - The status of the chef server:
+    * up-to-date (a green tick mark): the server is up to date
+    * warning-chef (a blue 'i'): on Gitlab there's a newer version
+    * error (a red x mark): no versions could be found
-* `Gitlab Status` - The status of the Gitlab server: up-to-date (a green tick mark), warning-req (a yellow esclamation point) or out-of-date (a red x mark)
+* `Gitlab Status` - The status of the Gitlab server:
+    * up-to-date (a green tick mark): the server is up to date
+    * warning-gitlab (two yellow esclamation points): on Chef there's a newer version
+    * error (a red x mark): no versions could be found
+* `Remarks` - human readable descriptions of warnings/errors

 The overall status will also be displayed in the bottom of the table.